3F/web.vsSBE/_doc/Features/vssbe.md

 That's all.
 Repeat this steps for others your files.

-If you have a problems, ask [here](https://bitbucket.org/3F/vssolutionbuildevent/issues/new)
+If you have problems, ask [here](https://bitbucket.org/3F/vssolutionbuildevent/issues/new)

+# Optional 'Command__' property

+Appeared in [v0.12.4](/Changelist/#vsix) for convenient using directly in file (reading or direct modifications).

+However, the 'Command__' property is temporary and used for compatibility with format **v0.9**.

+This can be inconvenient and until new upgrade of format, we also added settings to turn off this field:

+* `Settings` - `Plugin` - `Suppress 'Command__' property`